cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

-Alternatively, current labels can be drawn inline as arrowheads on the leads of 2-terminal elements using :py:meth:`SchemDraw.Drawing.labelI_inline`.
+Alternatively, current labels can be drawn inline as arrowheads on the leads of 2-terminal elements using :py:meth:`schemdraw.Drawing.labelI_inline`.

-.. method:: SchemDraw.Drawing.labelI_inline(elm, label='', botlabel='', d='in', start=True, ofst=0)
+.. method:: schemdraw.Drawing.labelI_inline(elm, label='', botlabel='', d='in', start=True, ofst=0)

         Draw an inline current arrow on the element.

-        :param elm: SchemDraw.element to add arrow to
+        :param elm: schemdraw.element to add arrow to
         :param label: string label above the arrowhead
         :type label: string
         :param botlabel: string label below the arrowhead